Online

 We have a number of assisted places, student rates, awards, grants and prizes that all applicants should endeavour to consult before registering their place.

-St Catz is still our spiritual home
+St Catherine’s, affectionately known as St Catz, is our spiritual home

 FAQs